Homemade Greek Yogurt will change your life.

 For dips and other thick recipes Strain your yogurt at least 6 to 8 hours in the fridge:

-This is easy to do; just pull out what you want to stay looser earlier in the straining process.
+This is easy to do.
+Just pull out what you want to stay looser earlier in the straining process.
 The rest can be strained until it’s almost a cheese.
-Straining it to cheese, you will yield about 50 percent of the original milk volume you begin with. and kept in the fridge several weeks until you need it.
+Straining it to cheese texture, you will yield about 50 percent of the original milk volume you begin with. and kept in the fridge several weeks until you need it.

 What is the nutritional difference between Greek Yogurt and regular yogurt?